glotaran/pyglotaran/docs/source/installation.rst

    $ pip install git+https://github.com/glotaran/pyglotaran.git

-For updating glotaran, just re-run the command above.
+For updating pyglotaran, just re-run the command above.

 If you prefer to manually download the source files, you can find them on `Github`_.
 Alternatively you can clone them with `git`_ (preffered):